trek10inc/crashcheck/README.md

       name: read-pod-status-sa
       namespace: default

 You can assign a service account to a pod once these resources have been provisioned using the “spec.serviceAccountName” field.
+An example of a job that utlizes this service account looks like the following.

+    apiVersion: batch/v1
+    kind: Job
+    metadata:
+      name: rollout-crashcheck-job
+    spec:
+      backoffLimit: 0
+      template:
+        metadata:
+          name: rollout-crashcheck-job
+        spec:
+          restartPolicy: Never
+          serviceAccountName: read-pod-status-sa
+          containers:
+          - name: crashcheck
+            image: public.ecr.aws/i4a3l2a7/crashcheck:latest
+            env:
+            - name: HASH
+              value: '5bb677d599'
+            - name: INTERVAL
+              value: '5'
+            - name: DURATION
+              value: '300'
+            - name: CRASH_LIMIT
+              value: '5'
+            - name: DEBUG
+              value: '1'